sfaber02/restaurant-take-home/readme.md

 - add validation for reservation time reservations cannot be made outside of open hours
 - add validation for reservations so reservation can't be made if no tables are open
 - refactor hours formmater into helper function
+- create a mechanic to trigger a re fetch of all restaurants

 ### BUGS
 - add validation for blank email in new reservation
 - updating is not working because of date/time iso timestamp format something or other!!
 ARGH
 - time function is converting times to UTC not local time
+- phone number validation is no longer matching what is required by backend
+-